Breaking Update: Indictment Filed

 Suspect Identified in Two Nassau County Fatal Stabbings

-Nassau County police have identified Rony Yahir Alvarenga Rivera, 22, as the suspect accused in two fatal stabbings that happened hours apart in Island Park and Valley Stream, according to News 12 Long Island.
+Nassau County police previously identified Rony Yahir Alvarenga-Rivera, 22, as the suspect accused in two fatal stabbings that happened hours apart in Island Park and Valley Stream, according to News 12 Long Island.

 The case has drawn heavy regional attention because police say the two women were killed in separate Nassau County communities within the same overnight period.
 The first reported scene was a Wendy’s restaurant on Austin Boulevard in Island Park.
 The second was a residence on Mineola Avenue in Valley Stream.

-Police say Alvarenga Rivera is facing multiple murder charges and has pleaded not guilty, News 12 reported.
+Police initially said Alvarenga-Rivera was facing multiple murder charges and had pleaded not guilty, News 12 reported.
+Nassau prosecutors have now confirmed the case has moved to indictment.

 Island Park Wendy’s Stabbing